toucansites/website/contents/docs/[04]rendering/[02]queries/index.md

     }
 }

+### Examples

-Here's another query that demonstrates the use of the `lessThan` operator using a complex filter condition:
+Here's a query that demonstrates the use of the `lessThan` operator using a complex filter condition:

 ```yaml
 prev: